• Skip to main content

 Skill in:

-Assessing and prioritizing multiple tasks, projects and demands.
+Assessing and prioritizing multiple tasks, projects and demands; demonstrate systems-thinking.

-Establishing and maintaining effective working relationships with co-workers, community leaders, government agency representatives, and the public.
+Establishing and maintaining effective working relationships with co-workers, clients, advocates and representatives from community groups and government agencies.

 LICENSE AND CERTIFICATION REQUIREMENTS